Home Away from Home

 About the author

 Hi!
 My name is Carolina Jimenez, and I am a sophomore living in Mather House (objectively the best house on campus).
-Originally from Boca Raton, Florida, I am planning on concentrating (majoring)...
+Originally from Boca Raton, Florida, I am concentrating (majoring) in Sociology...
 View full profile